 Despite any limitations resulting from their dementia, the memory care residents who attend the Bible study group are not shy about expressing what their participation means to them.
 “A typical comment I hear is, “This is just what I needed tonight!”
 Dan says.
 He can understand how his group members feel, he adds.
 “There are some nights where I’ve had a long day and I think, ‘Where will I find the energy to lead the group tonight?’”
 But he has always found the residents inspiring and his fatigue falling away.
 “It energizes me,” Dan says.
 “It is so rewarding.”

 Are you or a loved one seeking a new community where the vibe is energizing?
-Find a Five Star Senior Living community near your desired location.
+Find a Five Star Senior Living community near you.
 We’d be happy to give you a tour!